ToxicFrog/doom-mods/laevis/README.md

 It still works, mostly, but Laevis is definitely confused by HDest and I can't guarantee that it won't break parts of HDest, too.
 Caveat lusor.

+# Ashes 2063/Afterglow

+The sawn-off shotgun gets melee upgrades rather than hitscan upgrades.
+This is a bug in Ashes -- the sawn-off is flagged as a melee weapon.

 ## FAQ

 ### Why "Laevis"?